AndrewidRizk/A-Maze-Generator-and-visualizer/README.md

 A maze generator algorism using back tracking, Depth-first search and visualized on an HTML page
 # Details
 **Depth-first search (DFS)** is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.
 Extra memory, usually a stack, is needed to keep track of the nodes discovered so far along a specified branch which helps in backtracking of the graph.

 ![Depth-first-tree svg](https://user-images.githubusercontent.com/97995173/213224341-7518f5c2-36f0-43cf-8c1c-aed943a89085.png)

-# Sourse read more 📖
+# Source read more 📖
 https://en.wikipedia.org/wiki/Depth-first_search

 # Output